 Are You Considering a Dolly Sods Elopement?

 The Dolly Sods Wilderness in West Virginia is known for its lush grassy meadows and breathtaking vistas.
 Because of its distinctive landscape, many people are interested in getting married in this region.
-If you’re in the process of planning a Dolly Sods elopement or wedding, there are a few things you’ll want to know.
+If you’re in the process of planning a Dolly Sods elopement or micro wedding, there are a few things you’ll want to know.

 Know the Weather!

 Look at the weather forecast!
 One of the downsides of getting married in the great outdoors is that you’ll be at the mercy of the weather.
 There’s no way to guarantee that you won’t have rain, strong winds, or stormy weather on your wedding day.
 However, you can get a better idea of what to expect by looking at the weather forecast from years past.